EFWob/RetroRadio/README.md

 ![Web API for genre](pics/genre3.jpg?raw=true "First genre playlists loaded to radio")

-More often than not, you will notice that the stations of your interest are distributed over several genre groups on the database. like in our example "indie rock", "pop rock" and "progressive rock" we just loaded would be an example of "subgenres" for rock.
+More often than not, you will notice that the stations of your interest are distributed over several genre groups on the database.
+Like in our example "indie rock", "pop rock" and "progressive rock" we just loaded would be an example of "subgenres" for rock.

 As you will see later, you can only select one of those genres.
 You can however cluster the result list from the database into a "Cluster" called "Rock".
-There is only one rule to the clustername: it must start with a latter.
+There is only requirement for the clustername: it must start with a letter.
 And that first letter will be converted into uppercase automatically.
 All genre names in the database are returned in always lowercase letters.
 That way, you can have a cluster called "Rock" that can be distinguished from the "native" genre "rock".

 So instead of loading 3 seperate genres, you could chose the Action "Add to:" for the genres of choice.
-You must enter the desired cluster name into the input field right of the button "Apply Filter".
+You must enter the desired cluster name ("Rock" in our example) into the input field right of the button "Apply Filter".

 ![Web API for genre](pics/genre4.jpg?raw=true "Creating cluster Rock from 3 genres")